gplepage/gvar/doc/source/overview.rst

     >>> g = gvar.load('gfile.pkl')

-Functions :func:`gvar.dump` and :func:`gvar.load` are similar to the corresponding functions in Python's :mod:`pickle` module.
-Unlike the :mod:`pickle` functions, however, these can deal with |GVar|\s in ``g``.
-In particular they preserve information about the correlations between different |GVar|\s in ``g``.
+Functions :func:`gvar.dump` and :func:`gvar.load` are similar to the corresponding functions in Python's :mod:`pickle` module but they preserve information about the correlations between different |GVar|\s in ``g``.
 Correlations with |GVar|\s that are not in ``g`` are lost, so it is important to include all |GVar|\s of
-interest in a single array or dictionary before saving them.
+interest in ``g`` before saving them.

 |GVar|\s can also be pickled easily if they are stored in a
-|BufferDict| since this data type has explicit support for pickling.
+|BufferDict| since this data type has explicit support for pickling
+that preserves correlations.
 So if ``g`` is a
 |BufferDict| containing |GVar|\s (and/or arrays of |GVar|\s), ::